MicrosoftDocs/powerapps-docs/powerapps-docs/maker/index.md

 ## Planning a Power Apps app or project

-It's easy to try building out your first app.
-Simply sign-in to [Power Apps](https://make.powerapps.com).
+It's easy to begin building out your first app.
+Simply sign in to [Power Apps](https://make.powerapps.com).
 For more information, go to [Sign in to Power Apps for the first time](canvas-apps/intro-maker-portal.md).
-If you're interested in exploring even more functionality, like creating environments, we have a [30 day trial](signup-for-powerapps.md) or [developer plan](developer-plan.md).
+If you're interested in exploring even more functionality, such as creating environments, we have a [30-day trial](signup-for-powerapps.md) or [Developer Plan](developer-plan.md).

-If you are new to Power Apps, and want to learn about how to convert your ideas into a fully working solution using Power Apps, start with [Planning a Power Apps project](/powerapps/guidance/planning/introduction).
+If you're new to Power Apps and want to learn about how to convert your ideas into a fully working solution, start with [Planning a Power Apps project](/powerapps/guidance/planning/introduction).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]